How To Get a Small Business Line of Credit in 5 Steps

 |

-Step 5: Submit a Loan Application & Provide the Requested Documents
+Step 5: Apply & Provide Required Documents

 Once you’ve chosen a lender, you’ll need to submit a loan application.
 Loan applications will require you to provide information about yourself and your business.
 Most providers allow you to do this online, while some may require you to call or visit a physical branch.